Leeuwin-Naturaliste National Park: Description

 It has many features of interest including limestone and granite outcrops like Sugarloaf Rock and Canal Rocks.
 The coastal area also contains many beaches with well-known surf breaks, such as Supertubes, Yallingup Beach, and Smiths Beach.
 Other coastal features include coastal cliffs and aeolian dunes.
-The park has a network of caves, some of which are accessible by the public.
+The park contains many caves, some of which are accessible by the public.
 There are brackish and freshwater lakes and springs, and the park is crossed by several creeks and rivers, including the Margaret River.

 The park either passes through or contains historic sites including the Cape Leeuwin water wheel.